n8n-io/bash-dash/README.md

 ## Backend

-You can use Bash-Dash with anything that can receive HTTP request calls.
+You can use bash-dash with anything that can receive HTTP request calls.

 The requests that bash-dash makes are by default GET-requests.
 Optional call-commands that are supplied will be sent as query parameters.
 The server has at least 2 minutes to send a response, which is then printed in the terminal.